az15240/az15240.github.io/index.md

 - I am a crazy cat lover, though not currently having one.
 [Puff](https://space.bilibili.com/298946431) is the cutest cat in my opinion.
 Her mom is an American shorthair, her dad is a Scottish Fold, and she had a younger Ragdoll cousin called Paofan.
 I have tons of merch of Puff, including two pillows, two T-Shirts, a card holder, dozens of stickers, and thousands of stickers in my phone.
 - When I am not coding or reading papers, I enjoy playing [board games](https://bloodontheclocktower.com/), petting cats, playing video games, doing sports, cooking, watching movies, and reading fictions.
 I am also a veteran LTK (Legends of the Three Kingdoms) player, in which I had once reached the top 20 globally in the 10th Anniversary server.
 - I applied for Oxford University for undergraduate school, but I got rejected.
 Maybe I messed up with my interview but I was feeling ok for it.
 There are a MAT (Maths Admissions Test) and I got surprisingly good on it, getting a 97 out of 100 which ranks top 1% among 2816 competitors.
 I felt so close to Oxford but what a pity...
-- My Chinese name is 杨光 (Yáng Guāng).
+- My Chinese name is 杨光 (Yáng Guāng), which means sunshine.
+It is a very common Chinese name and lots of people have the same name as me.
+Fun fact: I have a neighbor with the exact same name (first and last!) as me.